veo-labs/openveo-core/docs/developers/end-to-end-tests.md

     node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager update

+NB: Note that protractor module could be in node_modules/protractor

 # Configure tests

 You need to specify a new database which will be used during tests.
 To do so, you can add a new configuration file in user's directory under **~/.openveo/core** called **databaseTestConf.json**.